The OpenWrt Flash Layout

 mounted: “/overlay”, JFFS2

-Many newer devices share this scheme, but the flash layout can differ between the devices!
-Mostly minor details slightly differ concerning U-Boot and SoC specific firmware images.
+Many NOR devices share this scheme, but the flash layout can differ between the devices.
 Please see the wiki pages for each SoC and devices for information about a particular layout.
 In case the flash layout differs for your device please update the wiki pages.

 Qualcomm Atheros-based TL-WR1043ND.
 Somebody also provided a LibreOffice Calc ODS.